Matt Haig: Career

 Haig is the author of both fiction and non-fiction for children and adults.
-His work of non-fiction, Reasons to Stay Alive, was a number one Sunday Times bestseller and was in the UK top 10 for 46 weeks.
-His children's novel, A Boy Called Christmas, was adapted for film which was produced by StudioCanal and Blueprint Pictures.
+His work of non-fiction, Reasons to Stay Alive, was a number-one Sunday Times bestseller and was in the UK top 10 for 46 weeks.
+His children's novel, A Boy Called Christmas, was adapted for film that was produced by StudioCanal and Blueprint Pictures.

 His novels are often dark and quirky takes on family life.
 The Last Family in England retells Shakespeare's Henry IV, Part 1 with the protagonists as dogs.
 His second novel The Dead Fathers Club is based on Hamlet, telling the story of an introspective 11-year-old dealing with the recent death of his father and the subsequent appearance of his father's ghost.
 His third adult novel, The Possession of Mr Cave, deals with an obsessive father desperately trying to keep his teenage daughter safe.
 His children's novel, Shadow Forest, is a fantasy that begins with the horrific death of the protagonists' parents.
 It won the Nestlé Children's Book Prize in 2007.
 He followed it with the sequel, Runaway Troll, in 2008.

 Haig's vampire novel The Radleys was published in 2011.
 In 2013, he published The Humans.
 It is the story of an alien who takes the identity of a university lecturer whose work in mathematics threatens the stability of the planet who must also cope with the home life which accompanies his task.